 - Phonics – using Read Write Inc - a systematic synthetic phonics programme where children are taught to decode, segment and blend when learning to read and write.

 - Spelling – using Read Write Inc - building on phonics learning to understand and apply spelling patterns and rules in a fun and engaging way.
+They will be taught a school-wide spelling strategy designed to reinforce spelling into writing.

 - Writing – the opportunity to experiment with composition across the curriculum for purposeful writing.

-- Handwriting – taught alongside phonics and spelling to develop a joined up style.
+- Handwriting – taught alongside phonics and spelling to develop a joined-up style.

 Reading and Home-School Links